-Liberty and A/N
+Liberty Broadband and A/N

 Under the terms of the Amended and Restated Stockholders Agreement with Liberty Broadband Corporation ("Liberty Broadband"), A/N and Charter, dated May 23, 2015, the number of Charter's directors is fixed at 13, and includes its CEO.
 Two designees selected by A/N are members of the board of directors of Charter and three designees selected by Liberty Broadband are members of the board of directors of Charter.
 The remaining eight directors are not affiliated with either A/N or Liberty Broadband.
 Each of A/N and Liberty Broadband is entitled to nominate at least one director to each of the committees of Charter's board of directors, subject to applicable stock exchange listing rules and certain specified voting or equity ownership thresholds for each of A/N and Liberty Broadband, and provided that the Nominating and Corporate Governance Committee and the Compensation and Benefit Committee each have at least a majority of directors independent from A/N, Liberty Broadband and Charter (referred to as the "unaffiliated directors").
-Each of the Nominating and Corporate Governance Committee is currently comprised of three unaffiliated directors and one designee of each of A/N and Liberty Broadband also have certain other committee designation and other governance rights.
+Each of the Nominating and Corporate Governance Committee and the Compensation and Benefits Committee is currently comprised of three unaffiliated directors and one designee of each of A/N and Liberty Broadband.
+A/N and Liberty Broadband also have certain other committee designation and other governance rights.
 Mr. Thomas Rutledge, the Company's CEO, is the chairman of the board of Charter.